 Dr. Boco sees many foreign language-speaking patients.
 He is fluent in German, Spanish, Czech and French.

-Dr. Mercurio attended the University of Notre Dame and earned a Bachelor of Science in Pre-Professional Studies.
-She received her medical degree from Tulane University School of Medicine and was elected to the Alpha Omega Alpha Honor Medical Society.
-Dr. Mercurio completed an internship in General Surgery at the University of Florida in Jacksonville.
-She graduated from the University of Chicago/Schwab Rehabilitation Hospital Physical Medicine and Rehabilitation Residency Program in 2012 where she served as co-chief resident.
-Professional societies that Dr. Mercurio is a member of include the American Academy of Physical Medicine and Rehabilitation, the American Academy of Neuromuscular and Electrodiagnostic Medicine, The American Society of Neuromonitoring, the American College of Sports Medicine and the Dooley Society, an organization of the medical alumni of the University of Notre Dame.
-She enjoys spending her free time with her husband and children and as well as running, playing platform tennis, and traveling.
+Dr. Mercurio graduated from the University of Notre Dame and Tulane University School of Medicine and is a member of the Alpha Omega Alpha Honor Medical Society.
+Dr. Mercurio completed two years of residency in General Surgery at the University of Florida in Jacksonville before changing her focus to Physical Medicine and Rehabilitation.
+She graduated from the Schwab Rehabilitation Hospital/University of Chicago Physical Medicine and Rehabilitation Residency Program where she served as co-chief resident.
+Dr. Mercurio is a fellow of the American Academy of Physical Medicine and Rehabilitation and the American Academy of Neuromuscular and Electrodiagnostic Medicine.
+She is also a member of The American Society of Neuromonitoring and the North American Spine Society.

-Dr. Mercurio has privileges at MacNeal Hospital, LaGrange Memorial Hospital, Hinsdale Hospital, Elmhurst Memorial Hospital, Gottlieb Memorial Hospital, Saint Anthony Hospital, and the Center for Minimally Invasive Surgery.
+Dr. Mercurio has privileges at MacNeal Hospital, LaGrange Memorial Hospital, Hinsdale Hospital, Elmhurst Memorial Hospital, Gottlieb Memorial Hospital, Schwab Rehabilitation Hospital and the Center for Minimally Invasive Surgery.

 Dr. John Song is a Board-Certified and Fellowship-trained Neurosurgeon who has been practicing in Chicago for many years.
 He obtained a degree in mechanical engineering from the University of Texas at Austin but decided that medicine was a better fit for him due to his interest in interacting with and caring for people.
 He completed his neurosurgery residency at Vanderbilt University and subsequently completed a Fellowship in Minimally Invasive Spine Surgery at the University of Chicago.